Edmonds College Logo

 AHE 100: Career and College Success: Healthcare

 This course is designed to enhance student success and transition or return to college within the Healthcare services field.
 It emphasizes self-assessment, goal-setting, effective study habits, campus resources, and educational planning as well as exploration of career development and opportunities within the health professions.
 Additional topics include financial aid, diversity, team building, wellness, academic honesty and the use of online tools to aid in academic success.
-Prerequisite(s): Prerequisite: Placement in ENGLP 93 or AENGL 93.
+Prerequisite(s): Placement in ENGLP 93 or AENGL 93.

 Course Level Objectives